The Ugly Bug Ball (Summer Magic) Lyrics

 - Language: English

-- Music style: mid-tempo 4-feel with call-and-response chorus
+- Music style: pop swing with novelty storytelling

 Questions and Answers

-- Where does the song sit in the film?
+- Who performs the song in the film?

 Awards and Chart Positions